-Paranormal Activity Taints Randy Orton vs. Bray Wyatt At ‘Wrestlemania 33’
+Paranormal Activity Taints Randy Orton Vs. Bray Wyatt At ‘WrestleMania 33’

 It was somehow weird, spooky, and dull all at once as Randy Orton and Bray Wyatt battled for the top prize on SmackDown Live.

-After building to their Wrestlemania 33 match with betrayal, burning houses, satanic rituals, and rubbing of ashes, Orton and Wyatt fought before a quiet Camping World Stadium crowd.
+After building to their WrestleMania 33 match with betrayal, burning houses, satanic rituals, and rubbing of ashes, Orton and Wyatt fought before a quiet Camping World Stadium crowd.
 The weirdness started during Orton’s entrance as an animated viper — which actually looked like a bodily fluid — follow him down the ramp.

 Fans on Twitter had fun with the oddly structured viper but the hope was that once Orton and Wyatt locked horns, it would be a classic WWE championship encounter.